ROCm/omniperf/docs/install/grafana-setup.rst

 data and examine it in a detailed
 `Grafana <https://github.com/grafana/grafana>`_ dashboard GUI.

-Learn about installing and configuring the main Omniperf tool in :ref:`core-install`.
+Learn about installing and configuring the main ROCm Compute Profiler tool in :ref:`core-install`.

-Setting up a Grafana instance for Omniperf requires the following basic software dependencies.
+Setting up a Grafana instance for ROCm Compute Profiler requires the following basic software dependencies.

 * `Docker Engine <https://docs.docker.com/engine/install/>`_

-The recommended process for enabling the server-side of Omniperf is to use the provided ``Dockerfile`` to build the Grafana and MongoDB instance.
+The recommended process for enabling the server-side of ROCm Compute Profiler is to use the provided ``Dockerfile`` to build the Grafana and MongoDB instance.

 .. _grafana-mongodb-setup: